-To view alarm memory, press [][3].
+To view alarm memory, press [\][3].
 The keypad will flash the Memory (or System) light and the zone indicator lights corresponding to the alarm or tamper conditions which occurred during or since the last armed period.
 To clear the Memory (or System) light, arm and disarm the system.

-[][4] Door Chime On/Off
+[\][4] Door Chime On/Off

-The door chime feature is used to sound a tone from the keypad whenever a zone programmed as a chime zone is activated (see section 5.3 "Zone Attributes" on page 14).
+The door chime feature is used to sound a tone from the keypad whenever a zone programmed as a chime zone is activated (see section 5.3 "Zone Attributes" on page 16).
 If the door chime feature is enabled, the keypad will emit five short beeps whenever a chime zone is activated.
 Designated entry/ exit doors are often defined as chime zones.
 The feature can be turned on or off while the system is armed or disarmed.

-[][5] Programming Access Codes
+[\][5] Programming Access Codes

-There are 37 access codes available to the user.
-They are: Access code (40).....One master code
+There are 37 access codes av vailable to the user.
+They are:

+Access code (40) One master code

+Access codes (01)-(32) 32 general access codes

-Access codes (33)-(34).....Two duress codes
+Access codes (33)-(34) Two duress codes

-Access codes (41)-(42).....Two supervisor codes
+Access codes (41)-(42) Two supervisor codes

-All access codes have the ability to arm or disarm the system and can activate the PGM Outputs using the [][7] commands.
-Access codes can be either four or six digits (see section 5.1 "Programming Security Codes" on page 13).
+All access codes have the ability to arm or disarm the system and can activate the PGM Outputs using the [\][7] commands.
+Access codes can be either four or six digits (see section 5.1 "Programming Security Codes" on page 15).
 For a description of how to program access codes from LCD or LED keypads, see the PC585 Instruction Manual.